Paul-3004/ILANCE_Transfo/docs/NetworkArchitectures.md

  - -100 $\leftrightarrow$ 1 for `<bos>`
  - -50 $\leftrightarrow$ 2 for `<eos>`

 In the following, the values (-150, -100, -50) will be referred to as dummy values to distinguish them from the physical values corresponding to the samples' charges or PDGs.
-The only requirement that those dummy values need to satisfy is being negative, and for the charges smaller than -1, so that they will not be confused with physical values.
+The only requirement that those dummy values need to satisfy is being negative, and for the charges, smaller than -1, so that they will not be confused with physical values.

 > **NOTE:**
 > Recall that for the PDGs, the feature actually corresponds to the absolute value of the PDG.

-The rest of the vocabularies is created by sorting in ascending order the unique values of charges and PDGs found in the dataset and associating them to the integer starting from 2 onwards.
-This conversion from integer values to integer values might seems useless at first but is a requirement to fully exploit Pytorch's [Cross Entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html).
+The rest of the vocabularies is created by sorting in ascending order the unique values of charges and PDGs found in the dataset and associating them to integers starting from 3 onwards.
+This conversion from integer values to integer values might seem useless at first but is a requirement to fully exploit Pytorch's [Cross Entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html).
 Indeed, when initializing the loss function, it is possible to specify an index which will be ignored when computing the loss.
 This is particularly useful to avoid taking into account padding tokens in the loss.
-This loss function can take as input unnormalized probabilities (i.e. before softmax is applied) and compare it with the labels' indices for each position.
-T

-Now,  function can take as input unnormalized probabilities (i.e. before softmax is applied) and compare it with the labels' classes.
-There is also the possibility to ignore specific input entries, corresponding to a specified token given as argument when initialising the loss function.
-This requires the labels' indi to
+This loss function can take as input unnormalized probabilities (i.e. before softmax is applied) and compare it with the labels' indices for each token.
+In order for the specified index to be ignored, the class' indices must be correspond to their position in the probabilities vector.
+Thus, since the index $0$ corresponds to a padding token, the probability at entry 0, correpsonds to the probability of the next token being a padding token and will be ignored.

+From these considerations, the preprocesing of the feats follows:
+1. Normalisation of energies and positions as described in [Datasets & Preprocessing](DatasetsPreprocessing.md)
+2. Addition of $(0,0)$ at the end of each hit
+3. Addition of `<eos>`, `<bos>` and `<pad>`, constructed by concatenation of a 4D zero vector and their correponding binary encoding.

+On the other hand, the preprocessing of the labels follows:
+1. Normalisation of energies and positions
+2. Addition of $(0,0)$ at the end of each cluster
+3. Addition of `<eos>`, `<bos>` and `<pad>`, constructed by first
+    1. concatenation of a 6D zero vector and their correponding binary encoding.
+    2. Modification of entries 0 and 1 to their corresponding dummy indices, e.g.
+       $$\textrm{pad} = (-150, -150,0,0,0,0,0,1) \textrm{, bos} = (-100, -100 ,0,0,0,0,1,0) \textrm{ and bos} = (-50,-50,0,0,0,0,1,1)$$
+4. Translation of the dummy and physical values to their corresponding indices by the charge and PDGs vocabularies.

+Once these steps are executed, both feats and labels go through their corresponding Embedders.

+### Embedders
+Although in machine translation the embedders for the encoder's input can be the same as for the decoder's, it is not possible in this case, since processed feats and labels do not have the same dimensions, nor contain the same kind of information.
+Therefore, two embedders are created as two different instances of the same `Embedder` class.

+The `Embedder` class implements a plain Feed-Forward Network with variable number of layers, chosen by the user.
+At each layer, ReLU is used as an activation function.
+For the feats, the first layer corresponds to a linear transfomration from $\mathbb{R}^{6} \to $\mathbb{R}^{d_{model}}$.
+All the other layers have transformations from $\mathbb{R}^{d_{model}} \to \mathbb{R}^{d_{model}}$.
+The labels embedder has a similar structure, except that the first transformation is a map from $\mathbb{R}^{8}\to \mathbb{R}^{d_{model}}$.

+Once feats and labels went through their associated embedders, they are sent to the encoder and decoder respectively.

 ### Producing the outputs
 The decoder outputs an embedding matrix of dimension $(n+1)\times d_{model}$.
 From these, three kind of information need to be retrieved: